Slamy/Wiki_MiSTer/Using-USB-MIDI-with-the-Minimig-and-ao486-Cores.md

 ‘USBMIDI’ - This option is used with the Amiga / Minimig core.
 This option sets the UART connection speed to 31250 baud which is the standard MIDI speed.

-Many applications and most games don’t require any additional drivers to operate.
+Many Amiga applications and most games don’t require any additional drivers to operate.
 Some “newer” applications may require the CAMD driver.

        [Aminet:camd](http://aminet.net/package/mus/edit/camd )